Nikoleta-v3/Game-Theory-and-Python/paper.md

 # Statement of Need

+This tutorial is aimed at two groups of individuals:

-This tutorial could be used by individuals familiar with Python to start to learn Game Theory but could also be used as a pathway to programming through the interesting subject that is Game Theory.
+- those familiar with Python (programmers) who want to start to learn Game Theory,
+-  mathematicians with little or no programming knowledge as a pathway to programming through the interesting subject that is Game Theory

 Game theory is a field of applied mathematics interested in strategic interactions.
 Game theory itself has a number of sub fields and the one